juanmtijerina/wizeacademy2021/README.md

-5 - Add a single item to the shopping cart (Verify an item is present in the cart) 6 - Add multiple items to the shopping cart (Verify an items are present in the cart) 7 - Invalid zipcode in the checkout information page (Verify the error message is displayed)
+5 - Add a single item to the shopping cart (Verify an item is present in the cart) 6 - Add multiple items to the shopping cart (Verify an items are present in the cart) 7 - Invalid zipcode in the checkout information page (Verify the error message is displayed) 8 - Verify the payment overview page (Verify the overview page is opened) 9 - Verify item in the overview page (Verify the item's details) 10 - Complete the workflow and reach the final page (End to End test to complete the purchase)

+Additionals:

+Execute test in multi-browser with an output reporter. testcafe chrome,firefox finalsale.test.js --reporter html:../reports/finaltest.html